green-coding-solutions/website/content/open-research/attributing-system-wide-metrics-to-processes.md

 Just relying on Instruction Counters OR on time without this signal can lead to skewed results.

 TODO: How do we do that?

+TODO2: When I do `perf stat -a stress -c 1 -t 5 ` I get varying amount of Instruction counters. even more confusing:
+- sudo perf stat -a stress -c 1 -t 2 => ~ 6.900.000.000 Cycles
+    + Also there is a value called "CPU Clock" which is very interesting!
+This is time that the CPU has actually spent!

+So although in servers the instruction counter is blocked the CPU clock is still possible!
+So the cpu-clock and task-clock in perf look very interesting!